Drum kit: Bass drum

 The bass drum (also known as the "kick drum") is the lowest-pitched drum and usually provides the beat or timing element with basic pulse patterns.
-Some drummers may use two or more bass drums or use a double bass drum pedal on a single bass drum.
-Using a double bass drum pedal enables a drummer to play a double bass drum style with only one bass drum, saving space in recording/performance areas and reducing time and effort during set-up, taking down, and transportation.
-Double bass drumming is an important technique in certain genres, including heavy metal and progressive rock.
+Some drummers may use two or more bass drums or a double pedal on a single bass drum, which enables a drummer to play a double-bass-drum style with only one drum.
+This saves space in recording/performance areas and reduces time and effort during set-up, taking down, and transportation.
+Double bass drumming is a technique used in certain genres, including heavy metal and progressive rock.

 Snare drum

-The snare drum is the heart of the drum kit, particularly in rock, due its utility of providing the backbeat.
-When applied in this fashion, it supplies strong regular accents, played by the left hand (if right-handed), and the backbone for many fills.
+The snare drum provides the backbeat.
+When applied in this fashion, it supplies strong regular accents played by the non-dominant hand and is the backbone for many fills.
 Its distinctive sound can be attributed to the bed of stiff metal wires held under tension against the bottom head (known as the snare head).
-When the top head (known as the batter head) is struck with a drumstick, the snare wires, held under tension, vibrate, creating a snappy, staccato buzzing sound, along with the sound of the stick striking the batter head.
+When the top head (known as the batter head) is struck with a drumstick, the snare wires vibrate, creating a snappy, staccato buzzing sound, along with the sound of the stick striking the batter head.
+Some drummers may use two or more snare drums at a kit, known as secondary snares, to diversify and create different sounds on backbeat.